MicrosoftDocs/azure-docs/articles/cosmos-db/reserved-capacity.md

 Imagine this hypothetical scenario: A company needs a 10,950,000 three-years reservation.
 In the same purchase they got:

- * One unit of the 10,000,000 RU/s SKU, paid monthly.
+ * One unit of the 10,000,000 RU/s reservation, paid monthly.
- * 9000 units of the 100 RU/s SKU, paid monthly.
+ * 9000 units of the 100 RU/s reservation, paid monthly.
- * 500 units of the 100 RU/s SKU, paid upfront.
+ * 500 units of the 100 RU/s reservation, paid upfront.

 ## Determine the required throughput before purchase

 We calculate purchase recommendations based on your hourly usage pattern.
-Usage over last 7, 30 and 60 days is analyzed, and reserved capacity purchase that maximizes your savings is recommended.
+Usage over the last 7, 30, and 60 days is analyzed, and reserved capacity purchase that maximizes your savings is recommended.
 You can view recommended reservation sizes in the Azure portal using the following steps:

 1. Sign in to the [Azure portal](https://portal.azure.com).